Stocks Advance As Fed Looms, UK Inflation Dips - UrduPoint

 Stocks Advance As Fed Looms, UK Inflation Dips

-Investors also welcomed a surprise drop in UK inflation in August and cooling oil prices.
+Investors also welcomed a surprise drop in UK inflation in August, while oil prices bounced around.

 But markets were focused on the Fed announcement later Wednesday, with analysts widely expecting the central bank to keep rates unchanged as it looks to avoid sparking a recession.

-Wall Street's main indices opened higher while London, Paris and Frankfurt were all up around one percent in afternoon deals.
+Wall Street's main indices were mostly higher while London, Paris and Frankfurt all closed with solid gains.

 US monetary policymakers have hiked dates 11 times since March last year in its effort to tame inflation, which has slowed but remains above the Fed's two-percent target.